knocklabs/docs/pages/client-integration/authenticating-users.md

 >
 ```

-Please note: in production environments you **will need to authenticate your users**.
+Please note: in production environments you **will need to authenticate your users using a secure user token**.
 This ensures
 that your users content is protected and cannot be read by malicious actors.

 ## Authentication (in production environments)